flutter/website/src/jobs/index.md

 description: Open job listings for the Flutter and Dart teams.
 ---

-We are hiring on the Flutter and Dart teama!
-Below is a listing of our various
+We are hiring on the Flutter and Dart teams!
-openings:
+The following jobs are open:

 * [Windows Engineer]({{site.url}}/jobs/windows)
 * [Android Engineer]({{site.url}}/jobs/android)